 The lowest share price is referred to as floor price and the highest stock price is known as cap price.
 The ultimate decision regarding the price of the shares is determined by investors’ bids.

 The primary step for an investor would be to decide the IPO he wants to apply for.
-Though the existing investors may have the expertise, it could be an intimidating one for the new ones.
+Though the existing investors may have the expertise, it could be intimidating for the new ones.
 The investors can form a choice by going through the prospectus of the companies initiating IPO.

 The prospectus helps the investors to form an informed idea about the company’s business plan and its purpose for raising stocks in the market.
 Once the decision has been made, the investor needs to look forward to the next step.